 Late in 2012, Elizabeth Foy Larsen and I published UNBORED (Bloomsbury), a 350-page collection of activities for kids aged 8–13 and their parents.
 UNBORED was designed by Tony Leone; and it was beautifully illustrated by Heather Kasunick, Mister Reusch, and Chris Piascik.
 As of this date, we’ve sold some 40,000 copies of the book!

 Why do I refer to “the UNBORED project”?
 Because it’s more than a single book.
 This summer, for example, our team released a British edition of UNBORED.
 And during 2013, Elizabeth and I wrote and edited not one, but two 176-page paperback edition of UNBORED, and we also wrote and edited the first of several UNBORED spinoffs.
 This winter, Tony and co. will design and illustrate the two books.

-So… coming in Fall 2014 from Bloomsbury: UNBORED GAMES: Serious Fun for Kids!
-[The cover sketch above is speculative; the actual cover won't look like this.]
+So… coming in Fall 2014 from Bloomsbury: UNBORED Games: Serious Fun for Everyone.
 And coming in Spring 2015: a best-of UNBORED collection!
 We’re also getting ready to pitch a third spinoff book, UNBORED Adventure — which, if Bloomsbury takes it, will appear in Fall 2015.

 2013 was a great year for the UNBORED project.
 In January, UNBORED was a national bestseller in independent bookstores; and it reached #1 on Amazon in the following categories: Family Activity Books, Crafts & Hobbies Books, and Parenting Books.
 On the design front, UNBORED was included in the 2013 Regional Design Annual issue of Print magazine, the 2013 International Design Awards issue of How magazine, and the 2013 American Institute of Graphic Arts’ Best of New England Show.
 Also in 2013, UNBORED even made it onto New York Magazine’s iconic Approval Matrix — and in the best part of the quadrant, too: at the “brilliant” end of the despicable/brilliant continuum, and smack dab in the center of the highbrow/lowbrow one.